German Shepherd Now

 Cost breakdown:

 Many dogs are managed conservatively for years before surgery becomes necessary.
-Bilateral hip replacement can exceed $14,000 in total surgical costs.
+Because hip dysplasia is frequently bilateral, plan for the possibility of roughly double the single-hip figure.
 For a full breakdown of surgical options and pricing, see our hip dysplasia cost guide.

 How common is hip dysplasia in this breed compared to others?

-The breed consistently ranks among the higher-risk breeds in OFA data.
-The approximately 20% rate is notably above average, which is why orthopedic screening of breeding stock matters.
+The breed consistently ranks among the higher-risk breeds in OFA data, with 18.9% of submitted hip films graded dysplastic — well above average, which is why orthopedic screening of breeding stock matters.
 Your veterinarian can discuss screening options like OFA or PennHIP evaluation.
+If you are buying from a breeder, our guide on how to find a reputable breeder covers what health tests to ask for.

 The cost gap between prevention and emergency is significant:

 Preventive gastropexy (surgically tacking the stomach to the abdominal wall to prevent rotation) is increasingly recommended for breeds at elevated risk.
-At $1,200–$2,000 when combined with a spay or neuter, it is a fraction of emergency surgery costs.
+At a market-estimated $800–$2,500, especially when combined with a spay or neuter, it is a fraction of emergency surgery costs.
 This is worth discussing with your veterinarian, particularly for deep-chested dogs.
+For the full surgical breakdown, see our bloat surgery cost guide.

 Can you prevent bloat entirely?

 Not entirely.
 Gastropexy prevents the volvulus (twisting), which is the life-threatening part, but it does not prevent the stomach from filling with gas.
 Feeding smaller meals, avoiding raised bowls, and limiting heavy exercise around mealtimes are commonly suggested precautions.
+A Purdue University study found that large, deep-chested breeds fed one meal per day had a significantly higher risk than those fed two or more.
 Consult your vet about what approach makes sense for your dog.

 Shepherds are heavily overrepresented in EPI cases.
-According to Spot Pet Insurance, EPI is among the conditions most commonly associated with the breed.
+The Merck Veterinary Manual names the German Shepherd as the breed most commonly affected.
+A widely repeated clinical estimate holds that around 70% of canine EPI cases occur in this breed — treat that as an estimate, not a controlled-study figure; no authoritative single percentage exists.
 The condition occurs when the pancreas stops producing enough digestive enzymes, which can lead to severe weight loss, chronic diarrhea, and malnutrition despite a normal appetite.

 EPI is manageable but not curable.
-Treatment involves adding pancreatic enzyme supplements to every meal for the rest of the dog’s life.
+Treatment involves adding pancreatic enzyme supplements to every meal for the rest of the dog’s life — that lifelong dependence is the clinical fact that matters for budgeting.

 Nationwide pet insurance data ranks allergies among the most common claims filed for Shepherds.
 The breed is commonly associated with atopic dermatitis, food sensitivities, and perianal fistulas.